 Why live streaming is a must for marketing

-We’ve discussed the benefits of live streaming, but why should live video be part of your marketing strategy?
-It’s easy to use, inexpensive, accessible, and requires a low production value.
+Why should live video be part of your marketing strategy?
+It’s easy to use, inexpensive, accessible and requires a low production value.

 - Accessible: Most major social networking platforms have live streaming now, so it’s easy to find your audience and start streaming.

 - Low production value: Compared to pre-recorded video, the expectation for production value is low.
 That means you don’t have to be perfect, and you don’t have to spend hours editing your content so it’s just right.